 “Today was the first time I realized where I got hurt.
-This was my fourth time here, but I never knew because the stadium looks all the same to me,” LeGrand told a handful of reporters in his suite during the second quarter of the Giants-Buccanners game.
+This was my fourth time here, but I never knew because the stadium looks all the same to me,” LeGrand said in his suite during the second quarter of the Giants-Buccaneers game.
 “But when we came down the tunnel I was talking to [my agent] Sandy [Monthe] and I was like ‘Sandy, this is where I was when I came out for the game.
 Now I know exactly where I went down.’

 He didn’t get to do donuts to leave his mark on the spot he was injured like he hoped he would.
 There was no room to with players warming up.